OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 - "There's someone I don't like very much"
 	- [[Dragomir Lunthak]] is the one whose trying to release this entity
 	- Apparently she's speaking of [[Orcus the Demon Prince of Undeath]] (that I read about in [[A History of Tal’Dorei]])
+		- She *loathes* him
 	- "He took someone who belonged to me"
 	- A well-endowed druid, killed in [[Shadebarrow]]
-	- "I don't like when my belongings are tampered with."
+	- "I don't like when my belongings are tampered with"
 - She snaps her fingers and the lily pad I was standing on collapses
-- She asks me to make a choice:
+- She asks me to make a choice of what item I want (flavor of *Tome of the Pact Keeper*):
-	- ...
+	- "*Avenging Angel*"
+		- When you hit a fiend or undead creature that creature takes an extra 2d10 radiant damage (max once per round).
-	- ...
+	- "*Charismatic Champion*"
+		- You have advantage when making Charisma ability checks.
+		- Additionally, creatures you target with a charm spell have disadvantage on their saving throw.
-	- ...
+	- "*Court Jester*"
-- [FILL THIS OUT]
+		- You can cast *Otto’s Irresistible Dance* without expending a spell slot.
+However, each time you cast it there is a chance that it backfires and you cast it upon yourself.
+This functions similarly to Wild Magic rules, the risk increases each time.
+Roll a D20, on a 1 this effect triggers.
+If it does not trigger, the range is extended by 1, e.g. 1-2.
+This continues until the effect is triggered.
+It then resets to 1.
+- I choose the *Charismatic Champion* flavor
-- As a gift from my [[Patron]], my *Book of Shadows* is now empowered into xxx
+- As a gift from my [[Patron]], my *Book of Shadows* is now empowered into [[Tome of the Pact Keeper]], +1 (w/ the *Charismatic Champion* flavor)
 - The session ends...